Learn What a Licensed Real Estate Assistant Does

 A licensed assistant can disseminate and distribute all types of information without having to have it specifically prepared by the supervising agent or broker.

-If you need a change to an MLS listing in the comments section, no problem with a licensed assistant.
-If they're good at writing ads, even more value.
+If you need a change to an MLS listing in the comments section, that task should be no problem for a licensed assistant.
+If they're good at writing ads, that's even more value.
 Your licensed assistant can write your newspaper and homes magazine ads.

 Licensed assistants are able to obtain personal or property information from a client or customer for document and marketing purposes.
 Take that licensed assistant along when you're pulling together the information and photos for a new listing.
 You can talk to your clients while your assistant does a lot of the work onsite.